 Children of War Foundation was formed with these children in mind.
 However shortly after the organization’s inception, COWF members decided that how the medical need came about was not important – and having the ability to provide medical care to any child was essential to COWF’s future.
 So, in 2012, COWF revised its mission to be less limiting, and now seeks to provide donated reconstructive surgery and post-operative care to any child living with a physical deformity or injury that cannot be treated in their home country.

-With the help of Children’s Hospital Los Angeles and the University of Southern California, COWF is able to connect its candidates with some of the finest surgeons in the United States.
+With the help of various institutions and organizations such as Shriners Hospital for Children Los Angeles, Children’s Hospital Los Angeles, Operation Smile and the University of Southern California, COWF is able to connect its candidates with some of the finest surgeons in the United States.
 Children that cannot be transported to the U.S. for treatment will be considered as a candidate for one of the organization’s international missions, where medical teams travel abroad and address multiple cases throughout the duration of their visit.